getvero/mdx-to-email/README.md

 ## The use case

-I write our newsletters in Markdown or Google Docs (which exports to Markdown).
+I write our newsletters in Google Docs which exports nicely to Markdown.

-Inspired by [Josh W Comeau](https://www.joshwcomeau.com/react/wonderful-emails-with-mjml-and-mdx/#composing-emails-with-mdx), I wanted a way to write once, in Markdown, and convert to a blog post and an email.
+Inspired by [Josh W Comeau](https://www.joshwcomeau.com/react/wonderful-emails-with-mjml-and-mdx/#composing-emails-with-mdx), I wanted a way to write in Markdown and generate both a blog post and an email.

+This repository generates emails from `.mdx` files.

 ## What it does

 - Takes an `.mdx` file as input.
-- Uses a library of components, sections and snippets.
+- References a library of components, sections and snippets.
-- Renders `.mjml` and then `.html` files.
+- Renders `.mjml` and `.html` files.

 Difference between each type of element:
 - **Component:** low-level building block, like `<p>`.
 - **Section:** MJML is divided into "sections".
-These elements support the use of sections.
+These elements support the creation of different section layouts.
-- **Snippet:** A pre-built design "snippet" that makes use of several components (or potentially sections).
+- **Snippet:** A pre-designed "snippet" that makes use of several components.

 ## Install and run